orchest/orchest/docs/source/getting_started/installation.rst

 Linux, macOS and Windows
 ------------------------
 Simply follow the steps below to install Orchest.
-For Windows, please read the note at the bottom first.

 .. code-block:: bash